jg-digital-media/jgdm-woocommerce-selectors/README.md

                 }

-                // Note: Use the entry summary classes .entry-summary {
+                // Note: Use the entry summary classes for the Single Product Template .entry-summary {

                     // Note: product details and basket customisations